ethereum/RIPs/RIP_RIGID.md

 ### Versioning and Historical Data

 * RIGID supports multiple versions of gas mechanics.
-Old versions live forever onchain for historical analysis.
+Old versions live forever onchain which supports historical analysis.
 * Each declaration includes a `version` and `timestamp` for defining validity.
 * Contracts **should** support querying past versions by block or time.
 * A new version **must** clearly define its activation time or block.